Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 # Tot !
 Sudo 1.0.x
 ## API
 `1.0.13`
-- Adding new Internaface `I_EA_MC_Vars` to access the global variables without the need of a player character reference.
+- Adding new Interface `I_EA_MC_Vars` to access the global variables without the need of a player character reference.

 `1.0.16`
-- Adding a new datatable `EA_DT_App_Nav_Buttons`.
+- Adding a new data table `EA_DT_App_Nav_Buttons`.
 This table add new button to the new navigation menu on the top right corner of the game escape menu.
 A small section have been added to the documentation.

 `1.0.28`
 - API update that made available a few days ago
-- Added the Decoration Handler to the pak file
+- Added the Decoration Handler to the PAK file

 ## New